 Ted’s brothers Robert (1934-) and Tony (1939-2000), who had joined Alberts in 1984, continued running the company, and today Alberts remains in family hands, led by Chairman Robert and Robert’s son David (1971-), the CEO and fifth generation member.

 Today, Alberts continues to strive to be a leading Australian independently owned Music Rights Management company.
-The enlivening creative hub for local artists, songwriters, composers and producers may find its epicentre at Neutral Bay, but the strong relationships with sub-publishers and international contacts furthers the reach for their local artists such Wally DeBacker (Gotye), San Cisco, Megan Washington, AC/DC, Cezary Skubiszewski, Lee Groves and creates the ideal Australian home for likeminded internationals such as David Guetta, Fred Riesterer and Cosmo Jarvis.
+The enlivening creative hub for local artists, songwriters, composers and producers may find its epicentre at Neutral Bay, but the strong relationships with sub-publishers and international contacts furthers the reach for their local artists such Wally DeBacker (Gotye), Josh Pyke, San Cisco, Megan Washington, AC/DC, Tim Levinson (Urthboy) and Lee Groves and creates the ideal Australian home for likeminded internationals such as David Guetta, Jasmine Ash, Ellie Goulding and Fred Riesterer.
 The company is still as passionate about investing in today’s artists and providing the services and support they need as they did in the past.

 To DISCOVER more on how the ALBERT FAMILY shaped the HISTORY of Music and Entertainment in AUSTRALIA, read "HOUSE OF HITS" (written by JANE ALBERT)